DimaRU/SwiftyModbus/README.md

 # SwiftyModbus

-This is a Swift wrapper class for the [*libmodbus library*](http://libmodbus.org).
-Now support only TCP modbus connection.
+This is a Swift wrapper class for the [*libmodbus library*](http://libmodbus.org) with support for TCP and RTU connections.
-Support both macOS and Linux.
+Supports both macOS and Linux.

 ## How To Get Started